check-spelling-sandbox/ovn/Documentation/internals/contributing/documentation-style.rst

 - Prefix commands with ``$``.

 - Where possible, include fully-working snippets of code.
-If there pre-requisites, explain what they are and how to achieve them.
+If there prerequisites, explain what they are and how to achieve them.

 Admonitions
 ~~~~~~~~~~~